 Headache and facial pain

 We want to improve people’s lives by funding research that addresses the causes and mechanisms of headache and facial pain, and advances diagnosis and treatment of these disorders.

-We have funded the following project under this research theme:
+We have funded the following projects under this research theme: